newfrac/fenicsx-fracture/README.md

 ### Conda

-To create the conda environement and activate it
+To create the conda environment and activate it

 ```bash
 conda env create -f fenicsx-fracture.yml
 conda activate fenicsx-fracture
 ```

-To generate the book the book locally:
+To generate the book locally:

 ```bash
 jupyter-book build notebooks